 The organizational structure of the SJTA reflects the expanded services and facilities of the Authority as follows:

 The Finance Department is responsible for the budget, capital program and all accounting, purchasing, and treasury functions of the Authority as well as payroll and debt management.
 It is also responsible for directing all financial transactions undertaken by the Authority such as debt issuance, refinancing, and long and short-term investments.
-Frank F. Frankowski, Director of Finance oversees the department.
+Frank F. Frankowski serves as CFO, Treasurer and Director of Finance.

-The General Marketing / Communications Department informs the public of Authority news and progress handles all media relations.
+The General Marketing / Communications Department informs the public of Authority news and handles all media relations.
 The department is responsible for the development of general SJTA events, general marketing and roadway advertising campaigns.
-The Communications department handles the release of public information, relays OPRA requests to the appropriate officer, and fosters public relations through events, publications, promotions, and outreach programs.
-Sharon Gordon, Deputy Executive Director oversees the department.
+The department also handles the release of public information, relays OPRA requests to the appropriate officer, and fosters public relations through events, publications, promotions, outreach programs and community relations.
+Sharon L. Gordon, Deputy Executive Director oversees the department.

 The Transportation Services Department operates reverse-commute, journey to work transit routes to provide employment opportunities in those areas underserved by transit.
 The operations are funded by grants and employer contributions and serve Camden, Gloucester, Burlington, and Atlantic Counties.
 The Department also operates the SJTA's parking facilities and operates parking shuttles in some locations, including service at the Atlantic City International Airport.
 Robert M. Damminger, Deputy Executive Director oversees the department.